Customer Effort Score: Why It Matters and How to Measure It

 team work makes the team work

-In the ever-evolving world of customer experience and customer satisfaction, the Customer Effort Score (CES) stands out as a vital metric.
+When it comes to customer experience and customer satisfaction, the Customer Effort Score (CES) stands out as a vital customer experience metric.

 Understanding and optimizing CES can lead to higher customer satisfaction, loyalty, and retention.
-According to research, resolving issues quicker will result in more purchases later on.
+According to research, resolving issues quickly will impact future purchase behavior during the whole customer journey.

-If you aren’t convinced yet, read more about why the metric is important and how you can effectively measure it.
+Next, I’ll walk you through why the Customer Effort score is important and how you can effectively measure it.

-I’ll also tell how we use CES to ensure customers are happy!
+I’ll also tell you how we at Trustmary use customer effort score surveys ourselves to ensure customers are happy!

 What is Customer Effort Score (CES)?